RSE-Sheffield/RSE-Sheffield.github.io/_posts/2020-02-28-hpc-sig-champions.md

 If you're in an institution that's associated with these systems and are doing research inline with the stated purpose of system then access is often free at point-of-use so get in touch with your local Tier-2 contact to get more (and free) compute for your research!
-For example, if you're doing Deep Learning or Molecular Dynamics simulation here at Sheffield you can request JADE access by filling in this [JADE access form][jade-access-form].
-We're also associated with NICE but the system has not come on-line yet.
+For example, **if you're doing Deep Learning or Molecular Dynamics simulation here at Sheffield you can request JADE access by filling in this [JADE access form][jade-access-form]**.
+We're also associated with NICE and will be able to provide access once the comes on-line.

 Even if you're not associated with one of the Tier-2 institution, it is still possible to apply for access through the [EPSRC Resource Allocation Panel (RAP)][tier2-rap].
+Additionally, the [hpc-uk][hpc-acuk] website offer other ways of accessing the systems and has useful links to HPC training courses.

-Funding has been approved for refresh of the Tier-2 centres since late last year and for this round we have an addition of two centres, NICE (N8) and Kelvin (Queens Belfast & Ulster).
+Funding has been approved for refresh of the Tier-2 centres since late last year and for this round we have an addition of two centres, NICE (N8) and Kelvin-2 (Queens Belfast & Ulster).
 All of these new systems and refresh are mostly expected to come on-line around end of June.

 More information on each of the Tier-2 centres and their updates can be found below: